arunkumarpalaniappan/blog/content/posts/2020-04-11---Understanding-Javascript-Scope-Part-2.md

 <sup>*</sup>Scope is not accessible in all browsers except Internet Explorer 6 because of a bug which attaches the catch variable to a global scope.
 Apart from IE6, this try-catch will work in all major browsers.

-We will explore more about `this` keyword and bindings in our next blog post.
+Continue reading about *this*  keyword at [Part 3](understanding-javascript-scope-part-3) of this series.